-However, despite the fact that separate scholarly literature on family businesses and conflict management is respectively quite broad, research on conflict within family businesses is lacking.
+However, despite the fact that separate scholarly literature on family businesses and conflict management is, respectively, quite broad, research on conflict within family businesses is lacking.
 In other words, the two strands of literature are still not fully integrated.
 Consequently, there are no comprehensive studies with a general application of conflict management theories or conflict resolution in family businesses.
-This is in spite of the considerable efforts that have been undertaken across a variety of disciplines (such as psychology, anthropology, and political science) to understand, predict, and control conflict.
-Unfortunately, these efforts have tended to remain rooted in their separate specialties, where conflict is often analysed out of its context (Davis & Harveston, 2001).
+This is in spite of the considerable efforts that have been undertaken across a variety of disciplines (such as psychology, anthropology and political science) to understand, predict and control conflict.
+Unfortunately, these efforts have tended to remain rooted in their separate specialties, where conflict is often analysed out of its context (Davis and Harveston, 2001).

-3 Methods
+3. Methods

-Bibliometric methods have been widely and increasingly used to provide a comprehensive map of the knowledge structure in a given field (e.g., Kraus, 2011; Kraus et al., 2012; Kraus et al., 2014; López-Fernández et al., 2016; Xi et al., 2015) or in a given journal (e.g., Laudano et al., 2018; Marzi et al., 2017).
-However, as we are investigating two separate fields of research in our study, to perform an accurate analysis of the literature concerning conflicts in family business, both bibliometric analysis and systematic literature review techniques are used (Caputo, 2013; López-Fernández et al. 2016; Kosmützky & Putty, 2016; Voley & Mazarol 2015).
+Bibliometric methods have been widely and increasingly used to provide a comprehensive map of the knowledge structure in a given field (Kraus, 2011; Kraus et al., 2012, 2014; López-Fernández et al., 2016; Xi et al., 2015) or in a given journal (Laudano et al., 2018; Marzi et al., 2017).
+A mixed methods bibliometric investigation of the World Review of Entrepreneurship, Management and Sustainable Development: From qualitative to quantitative data.
+World Review of Entrepreneurship, Management and Sustainable Development.
+However, as we are investigating two separate fields of research in our study, to perform an accurate analysis of the literature concerning conflicts in family business, both bibliometric analysis and systematic literature review techniques are used (Caputo, 2013; López-Fernández et al., 2016; Kosmützky and Putty, 2016; Voley and Mazarol, 2015).
 We first performed a bibliometric analysis, followed by a systematic literature review on the bibliometric results.
-Specifically, bibliometric analysis is based on the visualization of similarities (VOS) technique (Van Eck et al. 2006; Van Eck & Waltman 2010).
-For the systematic literature review we followed the procedure proposed by Tranfield et al. (2013).
+Specifically, bibliometric analysis is based on the visualization of similarities (VOS) technique (Van Eck et al., 2006; Van Eck and Waltman, 2010).
+For the systematic literature review, we followed the procedure proposed by Tranfield et al. (2003).
 Accordingly, the entire process consisted of six steps.

 The first step involved a comprehensive search through a wide research query on the Clarivate Analytics Web of Science Core Collection (formerly Thomson Reuters) database, which offers the most valuable and high-impact collection of data and is recognized as the most reliable database for bibliometric studies (Ding et al., 2016; Falagas et al., 2008; Gu, 2004).
-The Web of Science Core Collection ensures that all papers, books, and other materials are manually scanned and selected to guarantee the inclusion only of the most high-end and high-impact research (Kullenberg & Kasperowski, 2016; Leydesdorff et al., 2013).
-The process related to the selection of the research query began with a literature review of the cornerstone papers related to conflicts in family firms (Levinston, 1971; Harvey & Evans, 1994; Danes et al., 1999; Shultze et al., 2003) and conflict management (Ayoko et al., 2002; Rahim, 2002; Tjosvold, 2006) in order to grasp all of the terms used to describe the phenomena that we wanted to analyse.
+The Web of Science Core Collection ensures that all papers, books and other materials are manually scanned and selected to guarantee the inclusion only of the most high-end and high-impact research (Kullenberg and Kasperowski, 2016; Leydesdorff et al., 2013).
+The process related to the selection of the research query began with a literature review of the cornerstone papers related to conflicts in family firms (Levinston, 1971; Harvey and Evans, 1994; Danes et al., 1999; Shultze et al., 2003) and conflict management (Ayoko et al., 2002; Rahim, 2002; Tjosvold, 2006) to grasp all of the terms used to describe the phenomena that we wanted to analyse.
 After several iterations aiming to define a research query as broadly as possible to catch all possible manuscripts, the resulting query was:

-TS=("family business" OR "family firm" or "family own" or "family control") AND TS=(conflict)
+TS = ("family business" OR "family firm" or "family own" or "family control") AND<math>TS = (conflict)

-The "TS" operator performed a full search of the selected terms in titles, abstracts, and keywords.
-Hence, the research was limited to "articles" in terms of document type to include only high-quality material that had undergone a double-blind peer-review process (Delgado García et al., 2015; Gregoire et al., 2011).
+The TS operator performed a full search of the selected terms in titles, abstracts and keywords.
+Hence, the research was limited to "articles" in terms of document type to include only high-quality material that had undergone a double-blind peer-review process (Delgado-García et al., 2015; Grégoire et al., 2011).